It’s clear you want hardwood floors because hardwood floors are the prime flooring option.

 Translation: you can save a lot of money by doing a couple of things yourself!

-Don’t pay someone else to move the furniture
+- Don’t pay someone else to move the furniture

-Enough said—plan to clear the room out yourself and you can save some money on labor cost.
+Enough said.
+Plan to clear the room yourself, and you can save some money on labor costs. - Consider doing the demolition yourself to reduce installation cost

-If you want to save some clams but you’re not really sure how to replace flooring, think about doing just the demolition yourself.
+If you want to save some clams but you’re not really sure how to replace the flooring, think about doing just the demolition yourself.
 Ripping up carpet from decades ago?
 There’s a YouTube for that.
 And who knows, it could be therapeutic. #DemolitionFeelsGood.

 Not sure if the job is too big?
 Our experts pointed out that they will often guide customers on demolition uncertainties and subfloor questions.
 Ask your local flooring dealer for advice.